 Businesses measuring engagement in social media is increasing — with over 50% of businesses measuring engagement in 2011 versus none in 2010.

-OK, so social media marketing doesn’t translate directly into social media ROI, but it may have the GREATEST impact on ROI of anything the business does.
+OK, so social media marketing doesn’t translate directly into social media returns, but it may have the GREATEST impact on ROI of anything the business does.
 Sure, turning out a great product or service is important, but buying a product is basically a social process heavily influenced by what your friends do.
 And, social media increases the visibility of what you buy to your social network.

 As you can see in the infographic, metrics support this.
 Nearly 75% of people who buy entertainment products discuss them online and 66% of users agree that Tweets influence the brands they choose.